pavel-d/unlocker-configs/README.md

 Make changes to the configuration and run deploy
 `$ mina deploy`

-It generate configs for sniproxy and bind9 from fresh dump of forbidden sites [dump](https://github.com/zapret-info/z-i/) and include additional hosts from [config/settings.yml](config/settings.yml)
+It will generate configs for sniproxy and bind9 from fresh [dump](https://github.com/zapret-info/z-i/) of forbidden sites and will include additional hosts from [config/settings.yml](config/settings.yml)

 Services won't be restarted if any of deploy steps fail